Elisha Voren

 Elisha Voren (born October 7, 1980) is an American former International-level competitor in the sport of Taekwondo.
 She was born in west palm beach, Florida on October 7, 1980.
 In 2003, she earned a bronze medal in the World Taekwondo Championships.
 She also competed in the 2000 Olympic trials for Taekwondo.
 She has additionally competed as a crossfit athlete.

+She is now located in California.